 Welcome to the Asylum Circle website

-Asylum Circle is a collaborative project in Queensland that contributes to the support of people seeking asylum, and is auspiced by Communify Qld.
+Asylum Circle is a collaborative project in Queensland that contributes to the support of people seeking asylum, and operates within Communify Qld.

 Who we are

 Asylum Circle enhances pathways for ongoing coordinated support for people seeking asylum.
-We facilitate projects and assists with funding with the aim of improving services for asylum seekers.
+We facilitate projects and assist with funding with the aim of improving services for people seeking asylum.